Katcha, Nigeria: Government

 The Katcha local government council emerged in 1981 as a result of the Federal Government decision to create additional Local Government Council aimed at taking government closer to the grassroots.
 The council was carved out of the then Gbako Local Government, which has its headquarters at Bida with traditional administration districts at Bida, Katcha, Badeggi, Lemu and Edozhigi.

 Katcha Local Government under the then Alhaji Awal Ibrahim commenced operation in 1982 with headquarters at Katcha.
 As a result of military intervention, the local government council was merged back to her former mother local government, which was Bida till December, 1996 when the Abacha Administration created new states and local government councils in the country.
 This decision gave birth to the present Katcha Local Government council with federal backup.

 The council since then has been operating as an administration entity and changing leadership from one person to the other, democratically decided or appointed as sole administration or caretaker committee Chairman.

 Geographic location

 Geographically, Katcha Local Government is located at the southern part of the Niger state Headquarters (Minna).
 It is bounded in the north by Gbako and Bosso Local Government areas, in the south by the great river of the country, Niger River and Mokwa Local Government areas; while to the east and west is bounded by Agaie, Bida and Lavun Local Government respectively.
 Katcha Local Government area is made up of ten (10) wards, namely; Katcha, Edotsu, Gbakogi, Bakeko, Sidi saba, Dzwafu, Badeggi, Bisanti, Essa, and Kataeregi wards.

 Katcha community is headed by a traditional ruler known as Sheshi Katcha.

 Climate

-The area experiences seasonal temperature variations from 64°F to 96°F, with sporadic excursions below 58°F or above 102°F.
+The area experiences seasonal temperature variations from 64 °F to 35 °C, with sporadic excursions below 58 °F or above 39 °C.